 http-socket here, we set

 socket to myapp.sock.
-Nginx is going to handle our HTTP requests, but it needs a way to associate incoming requests to our running application.
+Nginx will handle our HTTP requests, but it needs a way to associate incoming requests to our running application.
 We handle this by creating a socket: every time we run uWSGI with this configuration, a file is created in our project directory called myapp.sock.
 All Nginx needs to worry about is pointing to this socket for incoming traffic.

 Now we can run our app with the proper configuration efficiently:

 That's much better.
-As an added bonus, the presence of
+As a bonus, the presence of

 uWSGI & Nginx 4 Eva